Providing Divorce Mediation Services Throughout California

 1. Domestic Partnership

-Find Law defines domestic Partnership in these words:
+Find Law defines domestic partnership in these words:

 “Domestic Partnership is a legally recognized form of relationship between two adults who have chosen to share one another’s lives in an intimate and committed relationship of mutual caring.”